 In 1891, Tagore moved to East Bengal to manage his family’s estates at Shilaidaha and Shahzadpur.
 This relocation brought great changes in the life of Tagore; he received an opportunity to realise the purity of common humanity, which increased his participation in social reforms.
 Life in East Bengal brought Tagore in close contact with the local village people, and his sympathy for them became the major theme of his later writings.
-Bengali countryside and the beauty of the Padma river became repeated portrayals of his poetry.
-And it was during this time he published Chitrangada (1892) and Sonar Tari (1894).
+Bengali countryside and the beauty of the Padma river were repeatedly portrayed in his poetry.
+It was during this time he published Chitrangada (1892) and Sonar Tari (1894).

 In 1901, Tagore started an experimental school at Shantiniketan, West Bengal.
 He tried to implement several educational ideas from the Upanishads for the students.
-And to ensure the proper running of the system, Tagore permanently settled at the school and tried to deliver the best from the Western and Indian traditions to the students.
+Tto ensure the proper running of the system, Tagore permanently settled at the school and tried to deliver the best of the Western and Indian traditions to the students.
 Later in 1921, Shantiniketan school became Visva Bharati University.

 Rabindranath Tagore died on August 7, 1941.